lwa-project/lwa_sv/doc/adp_icd_draft0.1.md

 all inputs at up to 1.6 MHz.
 This mode cannot be run concurrently with any other modes.

-### TBW
+### TBF

 Wide-band recording of all inputs at low duty-cycle or on a trigger.
-Supports recording of all inputs across any subset of active DRX tunings for up to 10 seconds.
+Supports recording of frequency-domain data for all inputs across any subset of active DRX tunings for up to 10 seconds.

 ### BAM

 The beamformer.
 Supports up to 32 dual-pol beams, each using any tuning set by the DRX command, up to a maximum combined bandwidth of 39.2 MHz dual-pol.
-This mode can operate concurrently with TBW and COR.
+This mode can operate concurrently with TBF and COR.

 ### COR

 The correlator.
 Cross-correlates all 512 inputs using 25 kHz frequency channels across any subset of frequency tunings set by the DRX command.
-This mode can operate concurrently with TBW and BAM.
+This mode can operate concurrently with TBF and BAM.

 ## Example command sequence